The First Week

 Physical stress - recent spay or neuter surgery, vet stay, worming, and shots.

 Lack of outlets for normal breed behaviors - after training and racing for months, if not years, he is suddenly retired and no longer allowed to do what he was bred for for thousands of years and what he loves more than anything - chasing a lure.
 No matter your personal opinion of racing, your greyhound loved to chase a lure more than he will ever love laying on your couch and more than he will love you.
-He didn't care why he ran if he won, if he won money or not, he loved chasing.
+He didn't care why he ran, if he won, if he won money or not, he just loved chasing.
 There is no jockey to encourage a greyhound to run or run faster.
 They will choose to chase a lure over food, drink, sleep or even the opposite sex.
-Greyhounds will chase to the point of heat exhaustion and even death if a human does not stop them.
+Greyhounds will chase to the point of heat exhaustion and even death, if a human does not stop them.
 This is the reason greyhounds can not be trusted off leash outside a fenced area.
-No matter how much your greyhound grows to love you, he will choose the chase over you and will not come back when you call.
+No matter how much your greyhound grows to love you, he will choose the chase over you, and will not come back when you call.
 Anyone who has owned a greyhound can confirm that greyhounds even dream about chasing the lure.
 Many owners eventually let their retirees chase a lure at greyhound play groups, lure coursing meets or for fun amateur race meets in the area.

 Things to do at home: